 Menstrual Hygiene Matters

-Recognising the that there was a wealth of practical experience that had not yet been documented and synthesised for sharing/application, this SHARE and WaterAid-funded project sought to bring together practical examples of good MHM from across the WASH, health, education and gender sectors in a first-of-a-kind manual co-published with 18 leading WASH agencies (see page 4 of the manual for a full list).
+Recognising that there was a wealth of practical experience that had not yet been documented and synthesised for sharing/application, this SHARE and WaterAid-funded project sought to bring together practical examples of good MHM from across the WASH, health, education and gender sectors in a first-of-a-kind manual co-published with 18 leading WASH agencies (see page 4 of the manual for a full list).

 The resulting ‘Menstrual Hygiene Matters – A Resource for Improving Menstrual Hygiene around the World’, comprises of nine modules and toolkits covering key aspects of MHM in different settings, including communities, schools and emergencies.